H3AR7B3A7/BestPractices/Clean Architecture.md

 - More safety (No more calling functions through pointers)
 - Convenience

+### Dependency Inversion

+_Inverting source code dependencies through inserting an interface between them, in opposite direction to the flow of control._

+Example: Make DB and UI depend on business rules, not mentioning UI or DB in it

+Gains:
+- Independent deploy-ability
+- Independent develop-ability

 ### Conclusion

+_Ability through polymorphism to gain absolute control over every source code dependency, allows for a plugin architecture._

 _All of the above just helps to impose discipline **on indirect transfer of control**._